2012–13 New York Knicks season

 The 2012–13 New York Knicks season was the 67th season of the franchise in the National Basketball Association (NBA).
 They clinched a playoff berth on March 22, 2013, with a win over the Toronto Raptors, and clinched the Atlantic division title on April 9 against the Washington Wizards.

 In the playoffs, the Knicks defeated the Boston Celtics in six games in the first round, before falling to the Indiana Pacers in the conference semifinals in six games.

-This was the Knicks' first Atlantic division title since the 1993–94 season, their highest win total since the 1996–97 season, their first 50-win season as well as the only time they advanced past the first round since the 1999–2000 season.
+This was the Knicks' first Atlantic division title since the 1993–94 season, their highest win total since the 1996–97 season and their first 50-win season and playoff series win since the 1999–2000 season.

-After this season, the Knicks would not return to the playoffs until the 2020–21 season.
-Moreover, they would not win 50 games, nor finish second in the East, until the 2023–24 season.
+After this season, the Knicks did not return to the playoffs until the 2020–21 season.
+Moreover, they did not win 50 games, nor finish second in the East, until the 2023–24 season.